terminatorul/xref-tag/README.md

     - `$CTAGSDEF`
 	    - list of macro definitions to be passed to `ctags` command line.
 Each of them will be preceeded on the command line by the flags in `$CTAGSDEFPREFIX`.
-Default value includes some macro replacements to allow `ctags` to parse system headers for GNU compiler:
+Default value includes some macro replacements to allow `ctags` to parse system headers for GNU compilers:

 	      ```python
                 [